syncfusion-content/ej2-schedule-docs/ej2-javascript/schedule/how-to/salesforce-integration.md

 ![Salesforce Authorization](../images/Salesforce-authorization.png)

-Open the `sfdx-project.json` file located in `salesforceApp/scheduler-salesforce-app` and update the `sfdcLoginUrl` with the domain URL of your Salesforce account as shown in image (fig 2).
-You can obtain the domain URL from the `My Domain` setup tab in Salesforce as shown in image (fig 1).
+Open the `sfdx-project.json` file located in `salesforceApp/scheduler-salesforce-app` and update the `sfdcLoginUrl` with the domain URL of your Salesforce account as shown in image.
+You can obtain the domain URL from the `My Domain` setup tab in Salesforce as shown in image.

-fig 1
 ![Salesforce project (fig 1)](../images/Salesforce-project-fig1.png)

-fig 2
+You can obtain the domain URL from the `My Domain` setup tab in Salesforce as shown in above image.

 ![Salesforce project (fig 2)](../images/Salesforce-project-fig2.png)

+Domain URL of your Salesforce account as shown in above image.

 ## Create scratch organization